 Conclusion: iPhone SE can charge wirelessly, even with MagSafe.

-Video: iPhone SE wireless charging
+Video: iPhone SE Wireless Charging Review

 Image: © Apple